ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Remnants of the railroad bed in the area of the where the old sawmill may have been at the Gale River Settlement in Bethlehem, New Hampshire.
+• Remnants of the railroad bed in the area of where the old sawmill may have been at the Gale River Settlement in Bethlehem, New Hampshire.
 From 1874-1921 a railroad traveled through this area; the railroad was first used by the Gale River Railroad.
 This logging railroad was in operation from 1874-1878, and it ended at the Gale River Settlement, where a sawmill was located.
 The Profile & Franconia Notch Railroad would then take over the line and extend it to the Profile House in Franconia Notch.
 In operation from 1879-1921, this passenger railroad only serviced the Profile House.
 The removal of historic artifacts from federal lands without a permit is a violation of federal law.

 NH2111300.jpg